 Refund any money that has been taken: They are obliged to do this by the Payment Service Regulations 2009 and The Lending Code.

-For anything suspicious and get it rectified before it causes issues.
-Speak to the company directly or submit a query with one of the three credit reference agencies.
-They are:
+If there is an issue, speak to the company involved directly or submit a query with the credit reference agencies.

-This will put a flag against your name on the National Fraud Database so companies will carry out extra checks before they approve applications for financial products in your name.
+This will put a flag against your name on the National Fraud Database, meaning that companies will carry out extra checks before they approve applications for financial products in your name.
 Cifas membership costs £20 for two years.

-To report fraud and scams.
-The service is the UK's national reporting centre for fraud and internet crime, run by the City of London Police and the National Fraud Intelligence Bureau.
+All fraud and scams must be reported to the police via Action Fraud.
+The service is the UK’s national reporting centre for fraud and internet crime, run by the City of London Police and the National Fraud Intelligence Bureau.